- ALA 125: Positioning Yourself for a Successful Internship

 In order to enroll in ALA 225 and earn academic credit for your internship, you will need an override.
 Here's what you need to keep in mind:

-- You must already be accepted to an internship for the summer or term you are applying in.
+- You must already be accepted to an internship for the term in which you are applying.

-- Exact start and end dates of the internship.
+- Contain exact start and exact end dates

 - You must apply for an override before the start of your internship.